zach-tyl/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.RuntimeSupport/README.md

 The Amazon.Lambda.RuntimeSupport package is a .NET Lambda Runtime Interface Client (RIC) for the [Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html).
 The Lambda Runtime Interface Client allows your runtime to receive requests from and send requests to the Lambda service.
 It can be used for building .NET Lambda functions as either custom runtimes or container images.
-Starting with the .NET 6 this is also the Lambda rutime client used in managed runtimes.
+Starting with the .NET 6 this is also the Lambda runtime client used in managed runtimes.

 ## Container Image support